WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 ### One keyboard layout for 40+ languages!

-If you occasionally need to type in other languages beside English, you'll love the fact that Dvorak-Booster makes it possible to type in any Latin-alphabet-based language ***without switching the keyboard layout***.
-Although Dvorak-Booster is not optimized for typing in those other languages primarily.
-So, this is just an additional bonus feature.

-Here's a partial list of languages (aside from English) you can type in with the Dvorak-Booster layout:
+The Dvorak-Booster layout allows you to type in the following languages (aside from English) ***without switching the keyboard layout***:

 - Afrikaans
 - Albanian